wwarthen/RomWBW/Source/Doc/Architecture.md

 0x70 | PIO
 0x80 | UF

-\newpage
+`\clearpage`{=latex}

 Disk Input/Output (DIO)
 -----------------------

 Character input/output functions require that a character unit be specified in the C register.
 This is the logical disk unit number assigned during the boot process that identifies all disk i/o devices uniquely.

 A fixed set of media types are defined.
 The currently defined media types are listed below.
 Each driver will support a subset of the defined media types.

 **Media ID** | **Value** | **Format**
 ------------ | --------- | ----------